schmidtk/opensphere-jscodeshift/README.md

 ## Tests

+Use `yarn test` to run unit tests for transforms.

-See the [Unit Testing](https://github.com/facebook/jscodeshift#unit-testing) docs for `jscodeshift` for details on how to add tests for transforms.
+For details on how to write unit tests for transforms, please see the [Unit Testing](https://github.com/facebook/jscodeshift#unit-testing) docs for `jscodeshift`.

 ## Debugging